Bonfire Night

 Guy Fawkes celebrations near Edinburgh

-For example, East Lothian Council cancelled this year's Musselburgh's Guy Fawkes Fireworks display at Musselburgh Racecourse, saying it was out of concern for wildlife at nearby Levenhall Links.
+For example, East Lothian Council announced 2023's Musselburgh's Guy Fawkes Fireworks display, at Musselburgh Racecourse, was cancelled out of concern for wildlife at nearby Levenhall Links.
+An independently run bonfire and fireworks display in the Pinkie area of Musselburgh is still going ahead again this year though.